A RUGGED MULTI-PROCESS POWER SOURCE FOR MAXIMUM FLEXIBILITY

 Worker safety, weld quality, productivity and equipment reliability come to mind when welding on site or on large structures.
 In these environments, it is typical for the operator to work closely with a rugged, compact and lightweight wire feeder, connected to a weather-resistant power source hundreds of feet away.
 Until now, portable wire feeders have been available in two configurations: basic ‘across-the-arc’ models or portable feeders equipped with an added control cable.

 ‘Across-the-arc’ models are powered by the weld cable.
-This configuration provides benefits of fewer cables running back to the power source, but voltage control at the point-of-use is not possible.
+This configuration provides benefits of fewer cables running back to the power source, but voltage control at the point-of-use is

 The addition of a control cable to the system allows the operator to adjust voltage at the point-of-use, but these cables can be costly and add additional complexity to the production environment.